Pentagon Now Openly Threatens to Shoot Down Russian Jets Over Eastern Syria

 You see, those Russians want to be shot down, and nothing is ever America’s fault.
 (Recall that according to neocon revisionism Saddam pretended to have WMDs to bait the US into invading him.)

-The US Air Force has already shot down a Syrian Su-22 over central Syria, bombed the Syrian army on three separate occasions in southern Syria killing about a dozen Syrian soldiers, and supposedly bombed the Syrian army in the ISIS-encircled city of Deir Ezzor killing 100 by mistake, but actually in a calculated move to sabotage the Lavrov-Kerry deal of September 2016 that envisaged the US and Russia working more closely together.
+The US Air Force has already shot down a Syrian Su-22 over central Syria, bombed the Syrian army on three separate occasions in southern Syria killing about a dozen Syrian soldiers, and bombed the Syrian army in the ISIS-encircled city of Deir Ezzor killing 100 supposedly by mistake, but actually most likely in a calculated move to sabotage the Lavrov-Kerry deal of September 2016 which envisaged the US and Russia working more closely together.

-*Albeit the public relations SDF umbrella the US set up in late 2015 to help sell the Communist Kurdish YPG then bizarrely denied all of it.
+*Albeit a release by the SDF (Syrian Democratic Forces) umbrella group that the US helped set up in late 2015 to help sell the Communist Kurdish YPG then bizarrely contradicted the YPG release.